robertorosero/pyhtonmig/Doc/library/codecs.rst

 |                         | (only for encoding).                          |
 +-------------------------+-----------------------------------------------+

-In addition, the following error handlers are specific to only selected
+In addition, the following error handlers are specific to a single codec:
-codecs:

 +------------------+---------+--------------------------------------------+
 | Value            | Codec   | Meaning                                    |